ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 # Operationalising a Machine Learning Pipeline in Azure

 This project demonstrates the entire process of creating a machine learning model using Azure AutoML, deploying the model and consuming it.
 It also showcases the use of Jupyter Notebook in Azure SDK for creating AutoML pipelines, deploying and consuming it.
 A bank marketing dataset was used to create a classification model to determine if a client would subscribe to a marketing campaign or not using AutoML in Azure Machine Learning Service.
 The machine learning studio was first used to configure an automl expriment that explores a variety of classification models based on the automl configuration parameters.
-At the end of the experiemnt, the best performing model (VotingEnsemble model with an accuracy of 0.92) was deployed to provide a RESTFUL endpoint (API) for interacting with the model.
+At the end of the experiemnt, the best performing model (VotingEnsemble model with an accuracy of 0.92) was deployed to provide a REST endpoint for interacting with the model.
 Post model deployment, Application Insights was enabled using Azure SDK to enable collection of logging information from the deployed model.
 The Swagger JSON file provided by Azure for the deployed model was downloaded from the Endpoints section in Azure under the Swagger URL and saved in a swagger.json file.
 The contents of the API for the model was displayed and the deployed model was consumed using Swagger.
 The deployed model was also benchmarked to obtain a baseline performance that can be used for evaluating the model behaviour in the future.
 Finally, a *Jupyter Notebook* was used to create an AutoML machine learning pipeline in Azure Python SDK using the same bank marketing dataset.
 The AutoML pipeline was deployed producing a pipeline endpoint that was used to consume the model.
 The pipeline run completed producing the same results obtained using Azure Machine Learning Studio.

 ## Architectural Diagram
 An architectural diagram that helps visuaise the flow of operations from start to finish is shown below.
 It shows the various stages that are critical to the overall flow of the completed project.